Versioning

 An FO version is indicated by three numbers X.Y.Z

-, and a suffix for development versions.
-The three numbers now indicate:
+, and a suffix for development versions (-alpha

 X